e-mail: bok@dhit.pl

 • They exhibit very high magnetic induction on the surface of the magnet,

-• Key role in modern technologies – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.
+• Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these magnets can hinder the diagnostic process after entering the body.
+• Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices are able to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.